 As we look at the Corvette Powertrain history we are looking at the 2003 Corvette Press Kit that was given out to the media at the 50th Anniversary Celebration in Nashville.
 The press kit included 14 press releases.
 This one is for Engineering Retrospective/Design and is titled “THE SOUL OF THE MACHINE: 50 YEARS OF GREAT CORVETTE POWERTRAINS”.

-To look at photos and details about the press kit and more links to the press released CLICK HERE.
+To look at photos and details about the 2003 Corvette press kit and more links you can check it out here.

 For Immediate Release (2003)